DavidPrivateProjects/project-ideas/README.md

 # Check if someone has done that before!
 # Check if there are C++ puzzles!
 # Check library for poker books!
+# Check out front end development a bit more native javascript and react

 # Write program that tells you how much coffein you have left in your system!